-This type of event is best hosted outdoors in the spring, summer, or fall.
-Be sure to get the word out to the community through social media, flyers, and word-of-mouth.
+These church events are best hosted outdoors in the spring, summer, or fall.
+Be sure to get the word out to the community through church social media, flyers, and word-of-mouth.

-There are so many holiday-themed activities you can host throughout the year.
-These are great for reaching out to young families in your community.
+There are so many holiday-themed church activities you can host throughout the year.
+These are great for reaching out to young families in your neighborhood.
 Here are just a few things you could do to celebrate holidays at your church.